DavidN250/EmployeeAPI/README.md

 # EmployeeAPI

 It is a Restful API for an employee management system.
-The API should allows following operations:
+The API should allows the following operations:
 Create, Update, Read, Delete, Search, Authenticate, Send notification email